jaxon-php/jaxon-website/pages/03.docs/02.requests/05.upload/docs.en.md

 }
 ```

-The `getUploadedFiles()` method return the uploaded files in the form of an array of objects of type [`Jaxon\Request\Support\UploadedFile`](https://github.com/jaxon-php/jaxon-core/blob/master/src/Request/Support/UploadedFile.php).
+The `Jaxon::getUploadedFiles()` method return the uploaded files in the form of an array of objects of type [`Jaxon\Request\Support\UploadedFile`](https://github.com/jaxon-php/jaxon-core/blob/master/src/Request/Support/UploadedFile.php).

 #### Configuration